PIC Conference Information

 Gala Dinner and Reception

-The gala dinner will be held at a pub in Lansing.
+The gala dinner will be held at Jolly Pumpkin Brewery, 218 Albert St, East Lansing, MI.
 Bus transportation to and from the venue will be provided.

-Posters and vendor “booths” are in the concourse at the stadium and at the site of the Monday night reception.
+Posters and vendor “booths” are in rooms next to the conference and the site of Thursday’s evening reception.
 Unlike large conferences like WMIC, ISMRM, and RSNA, the vendors do not have enough space for demo equipment.
 This conference is designed to be smaller and more intimate.
 All attendees, including vendors, participate in the talks.
 Academic attendees are encouraged to talk to the vendors during the breaks.
 Therefore, the vendors should be near their tables during breaks (though this is not required).

 There are three types of posters: Industry, Research, and Facility.

 Industry posters can be strictly marketing or follow a more traditional conference scientific communication approach.
 The research posters are intended to communicate a research project that has a significant imaging component that was conducted in an imaging center.
-This year the Industry and Research poster session are combined during lunch time on Monday, and during this session, all presenters except those with facility posters should attend their posters.
+This year the Industry and Research poster session are combined during lunchtime on Thursday, and during this session, all presenters except those with facility posters should attend their posters.

 Each host of PIC has the opportunity to showcase their facilities.
 This year, you will have the option to tour the Advanced Molecular Imaging Facility, located at the Institute for Quantitative Health Sciences and Engineering.